Tips for Common Application

 Looking for more help with the college application process?
 We help students and families through the entire college planning journey – from search, applications and essays to interview prep, financial aid consultation and final school selection.

 Contact us at info@signaturecollegecounseling.com or by phone, 845.551.6946.
-We work with students in person, through Zoom, over the phone and by email.
+We work with students through Zoom, over the phone and by email.